 I hope you liked toy that teaches!

 Even if you don’t feel like getting into the nitty gritty of the science behind this project Discovery Tubes are just fun to watch!
-I can see these being used like Calm Down Jars or for sensory play in preschool as well.
 And I love it when science for kids is presented in a mesmerizing and colorful way.

 Are you passionate about raising creative kids?

 Join over 14,890 parents and educators who want connect with kids and nurture their creative process through magical, easy projects you can do TOGETHER.